Site definition

 Prerequisites

 You need the Site module in order to create a site definition.
-The Site module may not always be included, for example when you create your own webapp based on the empty webapp.
+The Site module may not always be included, for example, when you create your own webapp based on the empty webapp.
 Add a dependency to the Site module in your webapp POM file.

 DX Core provides the multisite feature.
 It allows you to configure a different site definition for each website in a single Magnolia instance.
 Each site can be mapped to a different domain and you can serve content from different workspaces.
-These features are in the Multisite module. |
+These features are in the Multisite module.
+For multisite configuration details, see: |

 Site limitation In DX Core, the number of sites that can be used is defined by the number of sites purchased.
 In the Community Edition, you can only create and use one site. |